-Students in ASL Level IV will expand their ability to perform novice tasks and develop their ability to perform the tasks of the intermediate-to-advanced language learner.
-This course is designed to give students advanced communication skills in ASL.
-The intermediate-to-advanced language learner should understand ASL phrases receptively and respond expressively with learned material at an intermediate-to-advanced proficiency level using proper concepts, phrases, and sentences at an intermediate to-advanced proficiency level; as well as transcribing English sentences to ASL grammar at an advanced level.
-Students will demonstrate a more in depth understanding of Deaf History, literature and culture, as well as interpret short signed stories at an intermediate to advanced level.
-Students will use resources and technology to gain access to information and cope successfully in straightforward social and survival situations when dealing with members of the Deaf Community.
+Students in ASL Level IV expand their ability to perform novice tasks and develop their ability to perform the tasks of the intermediate-to-advanced language learner.
+The intermediate-to-advanced language learner, when dealing with everyday topics, should understand ASL phrases receptively and respond expressively with learned material at an intermediate-to-advanced proficiency level; sign learned words, concepts, phrases, and sentences at an intermediate-to-advanced proficiency level; apply acquired knowledge of Deaf cultural norms to the development of communication skills; and apply knowledge of the components of ASL to increase accuracy of expression.
+Students use expressive and receptive skills for comprehension.